-Fisetin and Longevity
+Fisetin Benefits and Its Impact on Longevity

 Summary

-Fisetin Impacts Aging Via
+Fisetin Anti-Aging Impacts Aging Via

 Fisetin is a flavonoid.
 Flavonoids are substances that give fruits and vegetables their bright colors (like yellow, orange and blue) and play a major role in conferring the health benefits that we get from eating more vegetables and fruits.
+The importance of fisetin supplements lies in their dosage and bioavailability, as fisetin alone has poor absorption but can be enhanced when combined with fats.

 Fisetin eliminates senescent cells

-Fisetin is probably most known for its impact on senescent cells: studies showed that this substance can reduce the accumulation of senescent cells (R).
-Fisetin is a senolytic, a compound that can clear away senescent cells.
+Fisetin is probably most known for its impact on senescent cells : studies showed that this substance can reduce the accumulation of senescent cells ().
+Picture fisetin working like a cellular maintenance team, clearing away aging cells that compromise your overall health.Senescent cells accumulate everywhere in the body during aging.

 Senescent cells were previously normal cells that became too damaged.
 Normally, when a cell is too damaged, it kills itself, but senescent cells don’t do that.